Dallinger/Dallinger/CONTRIBUTING.md

 Contributions are welcome.
 If you're familiar with Github, open a pull request on a new topic branch.
-If not, send one of the maintainers an email and we can help you out with contributing code.
+If not, send an email to one of the maintainers and we can help you contribute code.